15 Microsoft Excel Shortcuts You Need to Know

 🧠 Real-World Use Cases

-Here’s how some of these shortcuts work in the real world:
+Here’s how some of these shortcuts apply in everyday situations:

-Ctrl + Shift + L: Got a list of customer names and values?
-Add filters in one click.
+Ctrl + Shift + L: Got customer names and values?
+Easily add filters in one click.

-F2: Save time fixing formulas — jump straight into editing.
+F2: Fix formulas quickly; jump straight into editing.

 Alt + =: Need totals?
-Highlight and hit this to AutoSum in seconds.
+Highlight the cells and hit it to AutoSum within seconds.

-Ctrl + T: Turn raw data into a table so you can sort, filter, and analyse easily.
+Ctrl + T: Transform raw data into a table for convenient sorting and filtering.

 ⚙️ IT Desk Tip: Combine Shortcuts with Excel Tables and Conditional Formatting

-Shortcuts are great — but when combined with Excel’s other powerful tools, you unlock a whole new level of productivity.
-We often show our clients how to build smarter dashboards, use PivotTables, and even connect Excel to live data sources through Power BI or Microsoft 365.
+Shortcuts are effective on their own.
+However, when combined with Excel’s robust tools, you unlock a new level of productivity.
+Clients often learn to create smarter dashboards and use PivotTables.
+Beyond that, you can even connect Excel to live data through applications like Power BI or Microsoft 365.

-If your spreadsheets are getting out of control, there’s a better way.
-We’ll show you how.
+If your spreadsheets are becoming unmanageable, know that there’s a better way.
+We can show you how to transform the way you work.

 📌 Final Thoughts

-Mastering Excel shortcuts is one of the fastest ways to work smarter — and it's often the difference between spreadsheet stress and spreadsheet success.
+Mastering Excel shortcuts is a quick and effective way to work smarter.
+It often makes a difference between spreadsheet stress and spreadsheet success.

-At IT Desk, we help UK businesses get more from Microsoft 365 every day — from Excel training to smarter cloud solutions.
+At IT Desk, we assist UK businesses in maximizing Microsoft 365.
+We provide everything from Excel training to smarter cloud solutions.

 👉 Want to boost your team’s productivity?
 Let’s talk.